You have just opened your new batch of shaving cream. It looks and smells great, but you wonder if the shaving cream will go bad.

 Can you use the cream once it has gone bad?
 Yes.
 The next question is: Why would you want to?

-If you have sensitive skin, you will definitely feel and see the results of using bad shaving cream.
+If you have sensitive skin, you will feel and see the results of using bad shaving cream.